cjerdonek/open-rcv/docs/contributing.md

 First, clone the repository.

 Next, we recommend creating a Python virtual environment to stay isolated from your system Python.
-You can do this, for example, using [pyvenv][venv].
+You can do this using [pyvenv][venv], which was included in Python as of Python 3.3.
 Simply run the following from the repository root:

     $ pyvenv venv
     $ source venv/bin/activate